Cfeusier/Cfeusier.github.io/_posts/2015-01-18-interview-question-asynchronous-map.markdown

   - this variable will keep track of how many of the `jobs` have finished &mdash; `finished` gets incremented every time one of the `jobs` calls back with the result of its work
 - **lines 5 - 14**: iterate the length of the `jobs` array
   - this iteration will allow us to trigger all of the `jobs` one by one
-- **lines 6 - 13**: create an **immediately-invoked function expression** (IFFE)
+- **lines 6 - 13**: create an **immediately-invoked function expression** (IIFE)
   - this is where it gets cool, but it also requires an aside ...

 **ASIDE**

-An ***immediately-invoked function expression***, or **IFFE** (pronounced 'If - E'), is exactly what it sounds like &mdash; a function expression that is invoked **immediately** after it is defined.
+An ***immediately-invoked function expression***, or **IIFE** (pronounced 'If - E'), is exactly what it sounds like &mdash; a function expression that is invoked **immediately** after it is defined.
 Read this code and try to understand what is happening before I explain it.

 <script src="https://gist.github.com/Cfeusier/8a8d9c73dadd716aca64.js"></script>

-Seriously, an **IFFE** is just a function that has `()` **immediately** following the end of the function definition, which invokes the function that was just defined.
-The **IFFE** is a very common and useful pattern because it allows you to open a new scope and then immediately destroy the scope by invoking the function, with the possibility of storing the return value of the function without storing anything else in the scope.
-This is used often for simulating 'private variables' in JavaScript &mdash; the IFFE allows you to maintain a variable's state by protecting it with a new scope, while still having access to the variables from the outer scope.
-We used an IFFE in our solution for that very reason.
+Seriously, an **IIFE** is just a function that has `()` **immediately** following the end of the function definition, which invokes the function that was just defined.
+The **IIFE** is a very common and useful pattern because it allows you to open a new scope and then immediately destroy the scope by invoking the function, with the possibility of storing the return value of the function without storing anything else in the scope.
+This is used often for simulating 'private variables' in JavaScript &mdash; the IIFE allows you to maintain a variable's state by protecting it with a new scope, while still having access to the variables from the outer scope.
+We used an IIFE in our solution for that very reason.

 **END ASIDE**